On the powerful values of polynomials over number fields

-The above conjecture is a special case of a general conjecture due to Vojta on the bounded degree algebraic points on algebraic varieties, see 25.1 in \cite{voj3}.
-Since $N_S^{(1)}(b, \alpha) \leq N_S(b, \alpha)$, so the truncated version of the Vojta implies the non truncated one.
-The converse is the special case of the theorem (3.1) in \cite{voj3}.
-The number of elements in $ \kk$ of degree at most $d$ for which the inequality of above conjecture does not hold, depends on $b_i$'s, $\epsilon$, $c$, $k$, and $d$, but it is very hard to compute it effectively in practice.
+We notice that conjecture \eqref{Vojta2} is a special case of a Vojta's general conjecture on the bounded degree algebraic points on algebraic varieties, see \cite[Conj.
+25.1]{Vojta1998}.
+It is equivalent to the non-truncated version \eqref{Vojta1}.
+Indeed, since $N_S^{(1)}(b, \alpha) \leq N_S(b, \alpha)$ holds by definitions, so the truncated version \eqref{Vojta2} implies the non-truncated one \eqref{Vojta1}.
+The converse is the special case of the theorem (3.1) in \cite{Vojta1998}, where a more general ABC conjecture is stated.

+It is remarkable that the finite sets of elements in $ \kk$ of degree at most $d$ for which the inequalities of part (ii) in conjectures \eqref{Vojta0} \eqref{Vojta1} and \eqref{Vojta2} do not hold, depends on $b_i$'s, $\epsilon$, $c$, $k$, and $d$.
+In practice, determining effectively this finite set of elements is very hard task.